 5. The Right Moisture Level

 Once you have planted your seeds, probably the most important and primary thing you have to do for their survival is to keep them perfectly watered!
-This probably does not mean watering them every day.
 You want to keep the soil damp but not saturated.
 Soggy soil can kill seedlings just as easily as dry soil!
-If pots and soil are notdsterile or stay too wet, seedlings can die from a fungal problem called “damping off.”
+Soil that is too wet is a common cause of “damping off” which causes seedlings to die after germinating.

-Another way to help prevent early seedling death by “damping off”is to make sure your seedlings get a little light air circulation.
-This means you probably should not keep them tightly sealed in under a clear greenhouse lid.
+Another way to help prevent early seedling death by “damping off” is to make sure your seedlings get a little light air circulation.
+This means you probably should not keep them tightly sealed in under a clear greenhouse lid after germinating.
 You might even even put a small fan nearby—a little air circulation helps them grow stronger and stay healthy.